GalaRenee/Campus-Algorithm-Assistant/README.md

 GUI Framework:
 Tkinter(recommended and used)
-- Part pf Python standard library
+- Part of Python standard library
 - Cross-platform compatible
 - No additional installation required